Soil Characterization and Quaternary Pedology Laboratory

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 Malvern Mastersizer 3000

 METER HYPROP 2 – Soil Moisture Release Curve

 The METER HYPROP 2 can measure soil water potential by creating moisture release curves using the Wind/Schindler evaporation method.
 The HYPROP 2 uses two tensiometers at different levels in a soil or sediment sample to measure water potentials up to ~800 hPa.
 The lab is equipped with three HYPROP 2 stations for simultaneous measurement.
 The lab also contains a WP4C dew point potentiometer for measurements at high matric suction in dry soils, increasing the range of our moisture release curve measurements.

-Our IRIS Intrepid Duo ICP-OES system provides routine geochemical analysis of soils and soil extracts, sediments, and other aqueous solutions.
-The system runs in axial or radial modes to provide a high dynamic range of analyte concentrations encountered in geologic materials.
+Our Agilent 5800 ICP-OES system provides routine geochemical analysis of soils and soil extracts, sediments, and other aqueous solutions.
 EPA method 200-7 is used to fully digest soil or sediment samples for major- and trace-element analyses.
 The system is equipped with argon humidifier kit for samples with high total dissolved solids.

 Dionex ICS 1500 Ion Chromatography System – Anion & Cation Suites

 The Dionex ICS 1500 measures a series of anions and/or cations within a soil extract or other aqueous sample via suppressed conductivity detection.
 Standard solutions are used for calibration to produce a chromatogram, then aqueous sample extracts are measured on the instrument.